kalaitzi-gif/DSCI510FinalProject/README.md

 This data analysis step is performed to properly set up a scatterplot showing the correlation between GDP and risk for each country (as shown in Step 4 of this project, "Data Visualization," in 'visualize results.py').

 6.)
-Generate a Pearson correlation between a Caucasus country's risk score and its current GDP per capita.
+Generate a Pearson correlation between a Caucasus country's Risk Score and its current GDP per capita.
 This involves selecting the relevant columns, listed below:

-- Country
+- "Country"
-- risk_in_2024_mean (generated from Step C above)
+- "risk_in_2024_mean" (generated from Step C above)
-- GDP per capita (constant 2015 US$)_mean
+- "GDP per capita (constant 2015 US$)_mean"

 7.)
 Save these correlations to a CSV file